dtinit/data-transfer-project/config/gcp/README.md

 at setup_gke_environment.sh.
 Our Kubernetes objects are stored in the 'k8s' directory.
 We use Docker as our Kubernetes container format.

-## Environment-specific settings
-Environment-specific settings (values for PortabilityFlags) are stored per environment in the environments/ directory.
-There is a subdirectory for each environment: local/, qa/, test/, and prod/.
-Each environment subdirectory contains a settings.yaml for PortabilityFlags values.

 ## Project-specific settings
 Project-specific settings, such as billing account, and project owners, should be configured in a hidden file init_project_vars.sh which is